pkurucz/opentx-telemetry/README.md

 ## Taranis Usage
 * edit constants in the `settings` section to meet your needs
-* copy `/IMAGES/` and `/SCRIPTS/` folders to the same folders on the Taranis SD card
+* copy `/SCRIPTS/TELEMETRY/Telem.lua` to the Taranis SD card
 * select _Script_ **Telem** for one of the _Screens_ on the _Display_ page of your _OpenTX model_